substrate-system/.github/profile/README.md

 There is a strict convention with how these components are factored.
 To keep server-side rendering easy, an isomorphic file is exposed at `/html`.
-This file exposes a single function , `html`, that takes attributes as an object and returns a string of HTML.
+This file exposes a single function, `html`, that takes attributes as an object and returns a string of HTML.

 The frontend component uses this to render itself in the [`connectedCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks)